A Kernel Stein Test for Comparing Latent Variable Models: A relative goodness-of-fit test

 \subsection{Estimating kernel Stein discrepancies of latent variable models}

-The hypotheses in \eqref{eq:hypotheses-1} can be equally stated in terms of the difference of the (squared) KSDs, $\ksdsq p{\data}-\ksdsq q{\data},$ which motivates us to design a test statistic by estimating each term.
-Unfortunately the U-statistic estimator given in Section \ref{sec:Background} requires the score functions of the marginals $p$ and $q$, which are challenging to obtain due to the intractability of marginalizing out the latent variables.
-We will address this challenge by rewriting the score function in terms of the posterior distribution of the latents.
-For simplicity, we first consider estimation of a single KSD.
+The hypotheses in \eqref{eq:hypotheses-1} can be equally stated in terms of the difference of the (squared) KSDs, $\ksdsq P{\data}-\ksdsq Q{\data},$ which motivates us to design a test statistic by estimating each term.
+Let $U_{n}^{(t)}(P,Q)\coloneqq U_{n}^{(t)}(P)-U_{n}^{(t)}(Q)$ be the difference of KSD estimates, where, $U_{n}^{(t)}(Q)$ is defined as for $U_{n}^{(t)}(P)$ in \eqref{eq:mcmc_ksd_ustat}.
+Note that $U_{n}^{(t)}(P,Q)$ is an \emph{approximate} U-statistic (in the sense of the final paragraph in Section \ref{subsec:background-ksd-lvms}) defined by the difference kernel